Zenica: Economy

 Zenica is an industrial center.
 The main types of industry in the city are iron and steel production, as well as coal mining.
 Extraction of brown coal in Zenica began in 1880 and production of steel in 1892.

-In 1990, the municipality produced 1.4 tons of steel, 924,000 tons of coal, 1,018,000 m2 of cloth, and 158,000 hL of milk, among other commodities.
+In 1990, the municipality produced 1.4 million tons of steel, 924,000 tons of coal, 1,018,000 m2 of cloth, and 158,000 hL of milk, among other commodities.
 Employed workers numbered 49,415–53,419 in the civil sector and 4,004 in the private sector.

 Even though the Bosnian War (1992–1995) did not cause as much destruction to Zenica as it did elsewhere, it damaged the economy.
 This is reflected in the interruption of steel processing and a decrease in its production.

 Farming and cattle breeding are a significant component of the city's economy, with potatoes, carrots, onions, corn, and wheat being the most commonly grown crops.